 - A. The Dallas Police Department DVR Resource Manual will be used as the Standard Operating Procedure (SOP) by all Divisions/Sections/Units operating DVR systems.
 If a discrepancy exists between the DVR Resource Manual and the General Order, the General Order shall take precedence.
-The Police Technology Unit in cooperation with the Patrol Bureau will update the DVR Resource Manual as needed. - B. Division Responsibility - Each Division/Section/Unit utilizing DVRs will designate a Supervisor as the Division DVR Administrator.
+The DVR Review Team, in cooperation with the Patrol Bureau, will update the DVR Resource Manual as needed. - B. Division Responsibility: - Each Division/Section/Unit utilizing DVRs will designate a Supervisor as the Division DVR Administrator.
 The Division DVR Administrator is responsible for the overall operation of the DVR program at their level.
 This Supervisor has primary responsibility for DVR security, operation, video handling, and training. - Each Division will train supervisors on each watch who will serve as DVR Coordinators.
-DVR Coordinators will be responsible for maintaining DVR security, reporting malfunctioning equipment, transferring video to writeable compact disks, and providing training to DVR users. - 3.
-In-car video will be uploaded and retained on DVR servers located at each respective Divisional station; Central, Northeast, Southeast, Southwest, Northwest, North Central and South Central.
-Vehicles from the Central Business District and any Division/Section/Unit assigned to 1400 S. Lamar St will upload video to a DVR server located at the Jack Evans Police Headquarters. - All video will be maintained for a minimum of 90 days in accordance with TX77RSB 1074.
-If the video has not been identified as one which is to be retained it will automatically be deleted from the server after 90 days. - C. Officer Responsibilities - 1.
-Officers will obtain training on the use of DVR systems, and will request additional instruction from a supervisor if they are unsure of the proper operation of the DVR equipment. - 2.
-At the beginning of each shift, officers operating a DVR equipped vehicle will determine whether the DVR equipment is working properly.
+DVR Coordinators will be responsible for maintaining DVR security, reporting malfunctioning equipment, transferring video to writeable compact disks, and providing training to DVR users. - In-car video will be uploaded and retained on DVR servers located at each respective Divisional station; Central, Northeast, Southeast, Southwest, Northwest, North Central and South Central.
+Vehicles from the Central Business District and any Division/Section/Unit assigned to 1400 S. Lamar St will upload video to the Central Substation server. - 4.
+All video will be maintained for a minimum of 90 days in accordance with TX77RSB 1074.
+If the video has not been identified as one which is to be retained it will automatically be deleted from the server after 90 days. - C. Officer Responsibilities: - Officers will obtain training on the use of DVR systems, and will request additional instruction from a supervisor if they are unsure of the proper operation of the DVR equipment. - At the beginning of each shift, officers operating a DVR equipped vehicle will determine whether the DVR equipment is working properly.
 Officers will ensure: - a.
 The DVR is powered on and is positioned and adjusted to record events, - b.
-All previously recorded video has been uploaded, - c.
-The wireless microphone and receiver are working properly in order to provide audio recording, and - d.
+All previously recorded video has been uploaded, - The wireless microphone and receiver are working properly in order to provide audio recording, and - d.
 The wireless microphone is properly worn and the power switch is turned on. - At the beginning of each shift, officers will start the Record mode by turning on the vehicle's red lights and will leave them on to record an audio/video sample for one minute.
 After one minute, the "Time

-Dallas Police Department General Order 328.00 Digital Video Recorder Program
+Dallas Police Department General Order 328.00 Digital Video Recorder Program b.
+Officers will type the words "Equipment Check" into the "Incident number" field.